sian-codes/Banking-System/README.md

 The code should import the file into an array of objects and array of the transactions of the current and savings accounts.

-functions to withdraw and deposit into accounts have been included but at this point in time I was unable to sum the values of the account arrays, I used the following snippits but for some reason my code would not compile as expected.
+Functions to withdraw and deposit into accounts have been included, the sum of these arrays were produced and used to create a transfer function.
+The transactions array will be updated when a transfer is made and then that array is printed onto a csv file.

 ```
 Example